timpark0807/stocknews/README.md

 3. Parse the stock ticker out of the extracted comments and make a request to the IEX Cloud Financial API to retrieve news for that ticker.
 4. Reply to the extracted comment with the news articles, formatted using markdown tables.

-### Challenges
+## Challenges
-How to make sure the bot doesn't reply to a comment that it already responded to?
+How do we make sure the bot doesn't reply to a comment that it already responded to?

+1. Save all comments that we have responded to
-After responding to the comment, save the comment via Reddit API.
-Always check if the comment has been saved before replying.
+2. Check if current comment has been saved before replying

 ## Technologies Used
 - Python